 1. Taj Mahal: The Universal Symbol Of Love

 The universal symbol of love, the Taj Mahal is not just an iconic monument but it’s also an architectural marvel.
-One of the 7 wonders of the world, the list of amazing architectures in India isn’t complete without the mention of the Taj Mahal.
+One of the 7 wonders of the world, the list of amazing architecture in India isn’t complete without the mention of the Taj Mahal.
 A mausoleum built by Mughal emperor Shah Jahan in the 17th century, over a period of 22 years, this building truly is a sight to behold.

-Made out of white marbles, it depicts a blend of Hindu and Indo-Islamic styles of architecture.
+Made out of white marble, it depicts a blend of Hindu and Indo-Islamic styles of architecture.
 Adorned by more than 28 kinds of precious stones transported from countries like Tibet and Persia.
 The most astonishing fact about the Taj Mahal is that it changes color from a Pinkish hue during dawn to gold at noon and milky white during moonlight.

 2. Humayun’s Tomb: The Joyful Wails Of A Widow

 Pick any text of history, the monument known for its symbol of love is the Taj Mahal, made by an emperor in remembrance of his deceased wife.
 However, what most of these texts fail to mention is that there is one more monument that symbolizes love, Humayun’s Tomb.

 Constructed by Bega Begum in remembrance of his deceased husband, Mughal emperor Humayun, the monument is one of the most famous UNESCO World Heritage sites in India.